cool-mcu/cetalib/README.md

 # Installation

-We recommend use of [Arduino IDE v2.x](https://www.arduino.cc/en/software)
+We recommend using [Arduino IDE v2.x](https://www.arduino.cc/en/software) with this library.

-1. Install dependent Core and Libraries in Arduino
+1. Install dependent Core and Libraries into your Arduino environment
-2. Clone/download a .zip file of the repository
+2. Clone/download a .zip file of this repository
 3. [Import the .zip library into Arduino](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/#importing-a-zip-library)

 # Using the Library